The Velvet Underground – Foundational Influence on David Bowie, Glam and Punk

 The Velvet Underground, late 1960s.

 The Velvet Underground were one of the most influential and uncompromising bands in the history of rock music.
-Although their commercial impact during the 1960s was limited, their artistic legacy shaped entire generations of musicians — including David Bowie.
+Although their commercial impact during the 1960s was modest, their artistic legacy shaped entire generations of musicians — including David Bowie.

 Bowie regarded the band, and particularly Lou Reed, as a formative influence, both musically and philosophically, embracing their outsider stance, lyrical directness and avant-garde sensibility.